Winners and losers at the Sochi Winter Games

 Ole Einar Bjoerndalen: The Norwegian veteran took his tally of Olympic medals up to 13 to become the most decorated Winter Games athlete.

-Bjoerndalen, 40, edged ahead of former cross-country skier Bjorn Daehlie and moved alongside his compatriot as the all-time leading winter Games gold medalist with eight.
+Bjoerndalen, 40, edged ahead of former cross-country skier Bjorn Daehlie and moved alongside his compatriot as the all-time leading winter Games gold medallist with eight.

 --